Centiq/sap-hana/documentation/ansible/system-design-deployment/hana/prepare-bom.md

 ### Create Defaults Section

 1. `[4]`: This section contains:
-   1. `archive_location`: The location to which you will upload the SAP build files.
-Also, the same location from which the files will be copied to the target server.
    1. `target_location`: The folder on the target server, into which the files will be copied for installation.
+Normally, this will reference `{{ target_media_location }}` as shown, but could be an unrelated path.

 ### Create Materials Section